gdunc/city_analysis_v2/README.md

 ## Notes
 - Licensing: GeoNames (CC BY 4.0), OSM (ODbL).
 Validate terms before redistribution.
 - Population completeness varies, especially for OSM if `population` tag is missing.
-- If `GEONAMES_USERNAME` is not provided, the tool runs in OSM-only mode (reduced completeness).
+- `GEONAMES_USERNAME` is required; the tool aborts if GeoNames fetch fails.
 - Default countries queried are `AT, FR, IT, DE` for Alps.
 Switzerland (CH), Slovenia (SI), and Liechtenstein (LI) are excluded by design in post-processing for Alps analysis.
 - For Pyrenees: use `ES, FR, AD` (Spain, France, Andorra)
 - For Rockies: use `US, CA` (United States, Canada)